proshank/ServiceAnalytics/README.md

 > One-Time Setup Tasks

  1. Download and install JDK version 1.8 if necessary, you can use JDK1.7 too.
- 	To use JDK1.7 update pom.xml "maven-compiler-plugin" configuration to 1.7.
+ 	To use JDK1.7 update pom.xml >> "maven-compiler-plugin" >> configuration >> source & Target to 1.7.
- 2. Download and install Maven version 3.1.1 or newer if necessary.
-I used Maven version 3.3.9.
+ 2. Download and install Maven version 3.1.1 or newer if necessary, I used Maven version 3.3.9 while working on this project.

 > Maven Dependencies